Houdini Pro is intended for power users with high-end hardware.

 Running Multiple Houdini Pro instances

 If you're simultaneously running multiple Houdini Pro instances they will by default compete for the resources on the same NUMA nodes.
-To avoid this, you should set the Numa Offset parameter to different values in the different Houdini instances.
+To avoid this, you should set the NUMA Offset parameter to different values in the different Houdini instances.

-For example, if you want to run two Houdini instances with 6 threads each on 12-core hardware, you should use Numa Offset 1 for the second instance so that it will allocate its 6 threads on the second NUMA node.
-See also the Numa Offset configuration.
+For example, if you want to run two Houdini instances with 6 threads each on 12-core hardware, you should use NUMA Offset 1 for the second instance so that it will allocate its 6 threads on the second NUMA node.
+See also the NUMA Offset configuration.

 Some Real Performance Data